geneseframework/mapper/README.md

 [Top](#table-of-contents)
 ### Types

-Generally speaking, the `@genese/mapper` behavior is close to the behavior for interfaces : if `data` respects the contract defined by the expected type, `@genese/mapper` will return the `data` value.
-If not, it will return `undefined`;
+Generally speaking, the `@genese/mapper` behavior for types is close to its behavior for interfaces : if `data` respects the contract defined by the expected type, `@genese/mapper` will return the `data` value.
+If not, it will return `undefined`.

-As interfaces or enums, the name of the type must be surrounded by quotes.
+As for interfaces or enums, the name of the type must be surrounded by quotes.

 #### Literal types

-In case of literal types, `@genese/mapper` only checks if `data` value is equal to the type value :
+In case of literal types, `@genese/mapper` only checks if `data` value is equal to the literal value of the type :

 ```ts
 export type LiteralString = 'blue';